 Anyhoo, the store next to the underwear store was odd looking--it kind of looked like an art gallery or a temporary art instillation--but it was full of astro turf, and there was a vendor selling lemonade.
 Weirdly, Beatrix had been begging me for lemonade (in December), and suddenly here it was.
 We walked in and I saw a sign that said:

 POP UP PARK

 Okay, I'll bite.
 What's a pop up park?

 It is an indoor park.
-This is what the press release says:

 Set design company American Foliage designed the peaceful retreat, which is free and open to the public from noon to eight everyday.
 The faux-park has everything you dream of during the icy winter months: a lawn, trees, a pond, park benches, a see-saw, even sunshine (courtesy of the Seasonal Affective Disorder lightboxes) and singing birds (piped in through speakers)!
 Plus, the gallery is offering all your favorite park activities.
 There’s croquet, bocce ball, movie nights, yoga and pilates classes, and local food vendors like Luke’s Lobster and Mexicue.